static, CMS, e-commerce and mobile friendly?

 Everything you see on the screen; every word, every image, every fullstop, space and comma is written into the fabric of the site.

-This makes static websites faster & cheaper to build, easy to find via Search Engines and is usually the best solution for a business seeking to generate enquiries by providing 24/7 access to their products and services.
+This makes static websites faster and therefore cheaper to build, easier to find via Search Engines, and is usually the best solution for a business merely seeking to generate enquiries by providing 24/7 access to their products and services.